ramotswa/osgb-layertest/leaflet/README.md

-This is a test environment for an OSGB WMTS / WMS layer test.
+This is a test environment for an OSGB WMS layer test written in Leaflet.
+The WMS can be a native WMS or a WMS-C service.

+Leaflet doesn't yet support WMTS out of the box.

 Usage;